 You must have a minimum of one year of full-time (minimum 30 hours per week) paid work experience in a skilled occupation over the past ten years related to your field of education.
 Your work experience must be in a high skilled occupation (NOC "0", "A" or "B") that is considered to be in-demand in Saskatchewan at the time of your application.
-Please see the SINP Occupation In-Demand List for the list of eligible occupations.
+Please see Occupations In-Demand and Express Entry Occupation Requirements for more information.

 Each letter of reference should indicate the following: